Separate names with a comma.

 My player has a display function for TR.
 RATE, is this the same as a bit rate?
 If so, 8 Mile never dips below 7.

 If Se7en coudl have such a great bitrate with four commentaries on this disc, I'd think Columbia could keep commentaries on the Superbit Deluxe releases.
 If it weren't for the lost features, I'd buy these all the time.

+Of course DJ is right (again ) but a single commentary should take no more than 192 kb/s, or even 96 kb/s if that would be really important for the video bitrate.
 And if you check the bitrates on current Superbit titles, I wonder how much time (or how many times) in a movie the maximum bitrate (which is about 10240 kb/s, if I'm not mistaken) is utilized and there'd actually be no "spare" bandwidth available for a 192 kb/s (or 96 kb/s) commentary.